EXCLUSIVE-How GameStop missed out on capitalizing on the Reddit rally

 By Jessica DiNapoli, Svea Herbst-Bayliss and Joshua Franklin

-Feb 11 (Reuters) - GameStop Corp GME.N decided it could not seize on the Reddit-fueled rally in its shares to sell hundreds of millions of dollars worth of stock because of regulatory restrictions, according to three people familiar the U.S. video game retailer's internal deliberations.
+Feb 11 (Reuters) - U.S. video game retailer GameStop Corp GME.N decided it could not seize on the Reddit-fueled rally in its shares to sell hundreds of millions of dollars worth of stock because of regulatory restrictions, according to three people familiar with the matter.

 The Grapevine, Texas-based company found itself at the epicenter of an unprecedented trading frenzy last month, as amateur investors organized on social media sites such as Reddit to bet against Wall Street hedge funds that had shorted its shares.

-While many heavily shorted stocks, from movie theater operator AMC Entertainment Holdings Inc AMC.N to headphone maker Koss Corp KOSS.O, also scored big rallies, "Gamestonk", as it was nicknamed by many online, including Tesla Inc TSLA.O CEO Elon Musk, became synonymous with the wave of trading speculation.
+While many heavily shorted stocks, from movie theater operator AMC Entertainment Holdings Inc AMC.N to headphone maker Koss Corp KOSS.O, also scored big rallies, "Gamestonk," as it was nicknamed by many online, including Tesla Inc TSLA.O Chief Executive Elon Musk, became synonymous with the wave of trading speculation.

 GameStop's market value soared from $1.4 billion on Jan.
 11 to a peak of $33.7 billion on Jan.
 28. At that point, GameStop could have raised hundreds of millions of dollars through a stock sale to pay down its debt pile, which totaled $216 million net of cash as of the end of October, and fund its transformation into a digital gaming service, as sales at its mall-based stores dwindle.